 "I love working with students, I appreciate their passion and their fresh perspectives.
 I actually still feel like a student myself, as we are in the business of creating new knowledge as researchers.”

 “I hope that students find the support they need – in their supervisor, in their colleagues, and in their community.”

-Many congratulations to Annecy Lex on winning Supervisor of the Year in the Faculty of Humanities.
+Many congratulations to Annecy Lax on winning Supervisor of the Year in the Faculty of Arts and Humanities.
 This is a very valuable achievement, particularly because it is awarded on the basis of what students think about their supervisors and their impact on them and their work.
 Annecy’s students spoke very strongly of her continued support and encouragement, which was inspiring and how she went well beyond what would normally be expected.

 “Winning the award was a wonderful recognition of the important and urgent work that I am undertaking with my pioneering PhD students, and humbling to be in such illustrious company, following so many exceptional supervisors who have previously won this award.
 I know that there are research supervisors in Essex who are much more gifted and sure-footed than I am, but I also appreciate this acknowledgement of the partnerships that I work in with postgraduate students who are pushing forwards the boundaries of the discipline, of creative practice and who are also redefining the form of research excellence.
 I don’t supervise any of these students alone, and therefore the work of insightful and inspiring colleagues has also immeasurably improved their PhD journeys.